-For the first time, it is also set to address selected vertical markets including the consumer goods, food, cosmetics, interior design, healthcare and pharmaceutical industries, as well as the public and financial sectors.
+For the first time, it is also set to address selected vertical markets including bulk packaging for medical devices, food, cosmetics, interior design, consumer goods, healthcare and pharmaceutical industries, as well as the public and financial sectors.

 According to Sabine Geldermann, drupa’s Director, all these will help attract new visitor groups to drupa and motivate them with the diverse possibilities of print.

-For more such interesting news about print and packaging stay glued to the Drupa 2016 corporate site.
+For more such interesting news about print and packaging stay glued to the corporate site.